mosmeh/mckalah/README.md

 # MCTS vs. human (human is a second player)
 mckalah mcts human

+# Start with 4 stones in each pit
+mckalah -n 4

 # random vs MCTS with a timeout of 100ms
 mckalah random mcts -t 100
 ```